MarcelGarus/martinaise/README.md

    **Option B (TODO: support this):** Run `make skip-zig`.
 The first compiler written in Martinaise was compiled into C and is included in this repo.
 This command compiles this (generated, unreadable) C code instead of compiling all the way from the original compiler written in Zig.
 3. Run `make`.
 This builds all compiler generations.
 The newest compiler will be placed into the project root as the `martinaise` executable.
 4. Run `./martinaise help` for help and go from there.
-   Martinaise programs can be compiled and run using `./martinaise c path/to/program.mar > output.c && cc output.c -o output && ./output`
+   Martinaise programs can be compiled and run using `./martinaise compile tour.mar && ./tour`

+## Editor

+> [!IMPORTANT]
+> The editor is still a work in progress.

+There's an editor for Martinaise written in Martinaise.
+Run `./martinaise compile editor.mar` to get the `editor`.
+Then run `./editor some-file.mar` to edit a file.
+Special thanks to @antoniusnaumann for the color theme.

 ## Language History